MooersLab/writingContract/README.md

 ## The problem

+Successfull academics write a lot.
+The secret to writing a lot setting up a writing schedule and sticking to it.
-Some (most) writers need some form of external structure to support the keeping of their daily writing schedule.
+Some (most) writers find this hard to do and need some form of external structure to support the keeping of their daily writing schedule.

 ## The Solutions

 1. One approach is to use an accountability mechanism of reporting one's progress to another person.
 This can be done via the means of reciprocal writing contracts with the other person.
-This works best with two people who was closely matched in the strength of their daily writing habit. ***This site provides template contracts for the first approach.***
+This works best with two people who was closely matched in the strength of their daily writing habit. ***This site provides template contracts for this  approach.***

 2. Another solution is to pay hundreds of dollars a year to participate in a on-line writing club where the members of a group hold each other accountable.
-Most of the people who join such groups are stuggling with sticking to a schedule.
+Most of the people who join such groups are stuggling with sticking to a writing schedule.
-If you have a strong habit, this may not be for you.

 3. A third solution is to form or join a writing group that meets briefly once a week to share their progress.
 These groups are tricky to sustain.